frankluongo/rails-app/documentation/xx_javascript_in_rails.md

 ## 04 Server-Side Concerns

+- When doing AJAX requests, Rails can tell what type of request was sent and respond appropriately

 ### 04.1 A Simple Example

 Let's say you want to show some users and display a form to add new ones...